 All medication should be given at home by the parent whenever possible, such as at breakfast, after school, at dinner or at bedtime.
-This allows for up to four doses of prescribed medication.
 No medication is to be sent to school unless prescribed by a physician for an acute illness, chronic condition, or emergency use.
 Medication will be given to a student in school only when these items are provided to the school nurse:

 - 1. The physician's order stating student's name, medication, amount and time of dosage and the diagnosis. - 2.
-Medication must have the current prescription label on the container. - 3.
-Any change to the medication regimen requires a physician's note. - 4.
+Medication must have a prescription label on the container. - 3.
+A physician's note is required for any change to the medication. - 4.
 A parent's note allowing the medication to be given.
-A week's supply of medication is adequate.